 In contrast to these eucalypts, the rainforest species can tolerate shade as seedlings, although to varying extents.
 Red ash (Alphitonia excelsa), pencil cedar (Polyscias murrayii) and bleeding heart (Omalanthus populifolius) are at one end of the tolerance spectrum, in that their seedlings survive best where there is a gap in the canopy.
 On the other hand, species like maiden's blush (Sloanea australis), brown beech (Cryptocarya glaucescens) and native tamarind (Diploglottis cunninghamii) not only tolerate shade, but require it.
 Their seedlings can all too easily be frizzled by the sun on a hot midsummer's day.

 Just as different species of rainforest trees tolerate shade to varying extents, so they tolerate floods differently.
 The alluvial soils along Ourimbah Creek were formed from the silt that is deposited by each flood.
 These floods continue.
 Palms can survive for several days with their roots under water, but pencil cedar (Polyscias murrayii) and the kangaroo apple (Solanum aviculare) are much more sensitive and more likely to die.
 These kind of differences, with a host of others factors, ensure that each patch of forest ends up having a different mix of species.
 Superficially, it may look uniform, but in fact it is far from being so.
 And then, each tree species has a specific set of insects that it supports.
 In fact, all the living things that the vegetation supports, whether fungi, frogs or furry animals, form a complex and varying mosaic throughout the forest.
-It's this multi-dimensional aspect that makes living And working in the forest so fascinating.
+It's this multi-dimensional aspect that makes working in the forest so fascinating.

 Bleeding heart (Omalanthus populifolius) needs a gap in the canopy for its seedlings to develop.
 It is killed by frost, however and in the frosty environment of Ourimbah Creek it needs just enough cover to keep any frost off its leaves.
 Its fruit attracts brown pigeons (Macropygia amboinensis), often with a dominant bird constantly having to drive off rivals.